-This bill would require the Office of Emergency Services to develop and transmit to the Legislature a state-wide emergency services response plan for cybersecurity attacks on critical infrastructure systems, as defined.
-The bill would further require the office to develop a comprehensive cybersecurity strategy setting standards for state agencies, as defined, and private entities to prepare for cybersecurity attacks on critical infrastructure systems.
-The bill would require state agencies, and authorize private entities, to report its cybersecurity strategy to the office.
-The bill would require the office to provide suggestions for improvement to the cybersecurity strategy of a state agency, and authorize the office to do the same for a private entity, but only for purposes of protecting public health and safety.
-The bill would prohibit public disclosure of the office's state-wide emergency services response plan and the individual cybersecurity strategies of state agencies and private entities.
+This bill would require the Office of Emergency Services to-develop and transmit to the Legislature a state-wide emergency services response plan for cybersecurity attacks on critical infrastructure systems, as defined.
+Legislature, on or before July 1, 2017, the Cyber Security Annex to the State Emergency Plan, also known as Emergency Function 18 or EF 18.
+The bill would further require the office to develop a comprehensive cybersecurity strategy setting standards for state agencies, as defined, and private entities to to, among other things, prepare for cybersecurity attacks on interference with, or the compromise or incapacitation of, critical infrastructure systems.
+The bill and would require state agencies, and authorize private entities, agencies to report its-cybersecurity strategy compliance with these standards to the office.
+The bill would require the office to provide suggestions for improvement to the cybersecurity strategy of a state agency, and authorize the office to do the same for a private entity, but only for purposes of protecting public health and safety. a state agency to improve compliance with these standards.
+The bill would prohibit public disclosure of the office's state-wide emergency services response plan and public records relating to the individual cybersecurity strategies of state agencies and private entities. agencies, as specified.